Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 ## Code Validation

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project and the Python code is PEP8 compliant.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no errors in the project and the Python code is PEP8 compliant.

 ### HTML